Close

 How to Raise a Well-Behaved Child Without Suppressing their Personality?

-When raising their child, every parent is at least once faced with a dilemma of thinking about at what moments should they display strictness and disciplinary methods, and at when they should be softer and more relaxed.
-It is important for everyone to find their balance, depending on their personality, beliefs and opinions on education.
-Today, we share an upbringing technique that considers being the most successful one, in which discipline does not hinder, but rather assists with the development of a child.
+Let’s face it: when raising their children, every parent is at least once faced with a dilemma of thinking about when they should display strictness and disciplinary methods, and when they should be softer and more relaxed.
+Claire McCarthy, MD of Harvard Health Publishing’s Child & Teen Health division, writes that understanding your child’s developmental stage is key to setting realistic standards and practices for discipline.
+It is important for everyone to find their balance, depending on their personality, beliefs, and opinions on education.

-We have previously discussed the topic of child attachment to a parent and a reliable, secure relationship being the basis of its development.
+We have previously discussed the topic of child attachment to a parent, and a reliable, secure relationship being the basis of its development.
 Without this support, the child’s brain will be under stress, which inhibits development and redirects attention toward protection and survival.

 Contents: